thoughtcroft/aquamon/README.md

 off-line, data range violations etc. I am using a Telegram bot to alert me to such events on my phone.

+The RuleChains are available in this repo.
+All sensitive data and parameters are stored as server attributes on the relevant device in ThingsBoard.
+Again feel free to import these rule chains into your own ThingsBoard setup.

 ### Network connectivity

 The D1 Mini ESP8266 controller board is responsible for connecting to